maxmandia/autocomplete/readme.md

 ## Walkthrough

 Ensure the repository is cloned and the `.env` file is populated with the environment variables found in `.env.example`.
-By default the extension uses the GPT4o model, so you can ingore the Groq key if you don't plan on switching models.
+By default the extension uses the GPT4o model, so you can ignore the Groq key if you don't plan on switching models.

 **Hosting your backend:**